saitamasahil/skyscraper/docs/FRONTENDS.md

         </folder>
     [...]
     ```
-    Note that the `Retail` folder is added even if it does not contain a ROM because it is part of the path to the ROMs in the lowest folders.
+    The `Retail` folder is added even if it does not contain a ROM because it is part of the path to the ROMs in the lowest folders.

 ### EmulationStation Desktop Edition (ES-DE)